Details about map content are available here Click on the map dots to view record details.

 scattered to gregarious under conifers, often Pseudotsuga menziesii (Douglas-fir), (Mueller(1)), fall, winter

-Laccaria amethystina is similar (and in same group) but has nearly round, moderate to long-spined spores, (instead of nearly round to broadly elliptic short-spined spores), and is smaller and less deep purple, (Mueller(1)).
-It fades to buff or gray rather than vinaceous or buff or brown.
-The other North American purple Laccaria, Laccaria vinaceobrunnea, is similar but L. amethysteo-occidentalis has robust size, different color of mature fruiting bodies, and microscopically a cap cuticle of scattered fascicles rather than individual perpendicular hyphae, (Mueller(1)).
+Laccaria amethystina is similar (and in the same group) but has nearly round, moderate to long-spined spores, (instead of nearly round to broadly elliptic short-spined spores), and is smaller and less deep purple, (Mueller(1)).
+L. amethystea fades to buff or gray rather than vinaceous or buff or brown.
+The other North American purple Laccaria, Laccaria vinaceobrunnea, is similar but L. amethysteo-occidentalis has robust size, a different color of the mature fruiting bodies, and microscopically a cap cuticle of scattered fascicles rather than individual perpendicular hyphae, (Mueller(1)).
 Neither L. amethystina nor L. vinaceobrunnea is known to occur in the Pacific Northwest.
+See also SIMILAR section of Laccaria bicolor.

 Recommended citation: Author, Date.
 Page title.
 In Klinkenberg, Brian.
 (Editor) 2020.
 E-Flora BC: